torokernel/torocloudscripts/README.md

 ## Introduction
 In this tutorial, we explain how to deploy a Cephs cluster and how to set up the client to access the cluster and how to install all the tools to launch Toro VMs in some nodes.

-TODO: ssh keys distributions

-TODO: There are 3 major kind of scripts :

-\- setup the initial cluster with 3 nodes (or any number of nodes, the guy will simply copy/paste inside the script)

-\- setup of an additional node

-\- setup of a compute node in case the sysadmin decide not to run as hyperconverged but too split storage and compute nodes.

 ## Nodes

 * vmm101, 51.75.15.149, 10.2.2.127, mon, osd